rembold-cs151-master/HW0/README.md

 # Problem Set 1

-Due the night of January 27 at midnight
+Due the night of September 11 at midnight

 ## Instructions:
 The pdf has all the basic instructions, but here are some additional guidelines.